 Quality improvement should be embedded in everyday practice and this may be demonstrated through a standardised meeting agenda item.
-Auditors will want to see how this is managed over time, to become a continuous process rather than only reviewed periodical, purely for compliance purposes Ensure processes for reporting feedback, complaints, incidents and quality improvement ideas are easy and accessible for everyone.
-This may increase the likelihood of individuals to contribute, generating more sources of information for quality improvement activities Keep up to date with research and evidence-based practices relevant to your area of service provision, for
+Auditors will want to see how this is managed over time, to become a continuous process rather than only reviewed periodical, purely for compliance purposes

+Ensure processes for reporting feedback, complaints, incidents and quality improvement ideas are easy and accessible for everyone.
+This may increase the likelihood of individuals to contribute, generating more sources of information for quality improvement activities

+Keep up-to-date with research and evidence-based practices relevant to your area of service provision, for example, subscriptions to email updates from relevant information sources

+In the mental health sector this is likely to be based on recoveryoriented and trauma informed principles and practices.

+MAPPING TO NSMHS Primary Standards:
-SELF-ASSESSMENT (what you already have e.g. policy/procedure/practice) GAPS IDENTIFIED (what you might be missing) READINESS ACTION PLAN (what you're going to do to meet the NDIS Practice Standards and Quality Indicators) FURTHER INFORMATION Quality Management System for Disability Service Providers - including tools and templates Quality Improvement Resource Toolkit - incl. tools and templates

-• Sample Quality Improvement Register
+(what you're going to do to meet the NDIS Practice Standards and Quality Indicators)

+- Quality Management System for Disability Service Providers (including tools and templates) - Quality Improvement Resource Toolkit (including tools and templates) - Sample Quality Improvement Register